 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Hello and thank you for having a look at my profile.

 I hope you find all the information you need here but please feel free to get in touch with any further questions.

-As a psychotherapeutic counsellor and coach I see each person as unique and work with you as an individual.
+As a psychologist, counsellor and coach I see each person as unique and work with you as an individual.
 I offer online, telephone and face to face counselling and I always try to find you an appointment within a week of you getting in touch with me.

 I also offer Walking Therapy.
 One hour outside talking things through can make an enormous difference.
-(This will resume when restrictions are lifted)

 I offer a safe, confidential space where you can look at your world and feelings without judgement.
-Together we will explore how you currently experience your world and through this discover new possibilities for your life and tools to help you cope in the future.
+Together we will explore how you currently experience your world and discover new possibilities for your life and tools to help you cope in the future.